-When dataset is a tidy data frame, the function provides a fast way to write a radiator .rad file.
-The function uses write_fst with a compression level of 85, that work well with RADseq dataset.
+When datasets are a tidy data frame, the function provides a fast way to write a .arrow.parquet file.
+It superseded the .rad file format that is essentially the .fst format provided by the the package fst.
+The .fst end was replaced by .rad to remove the confusion with population genetics statistic fst ...
+The decision to use arrow parquet format from Apache was taken because the package is easier to install than fst, write and read files faster and files sizes are are also smaller.
 When the object is a CoreArray Genomic Data Structure (GDS) file system, the function set filters (variants and samples) based on the info found in the file and close the connection with the GDS file.

 Used internally in radiator and assigner and might be of interest for users.